-The entire practice is a mental training.
+The entire practice is mental training.
 Just as we use physical exercises to improve our bodily health, Vipassana can be used to develop a healthy mind.

-Vipassana, which means ” to see reality as it really is “, is one of India’s most ancient techniques of meditation.
+Vipassana, which means ” to see reality as it is “, is one of India’s most ancient techniques of meditation.

 It is this observation-based, self-exploratory journey to the common root of mind and body that dissolves mental impurity, resulting in a balanced mind full of love and compassion.
 The scientific laws that operate one’s thoughts, feelings, judgements and sensations become clear.
 Through direct experience, the nature of how one grows or regresses, how one produces suffering or frees oneself from suffering is understood.
 Life becomes characterized by increased awareness, non-delusion, self-control and peace.

 An introduction practice session which anyone can do before coming to the course can be found here.

 Principal Teacher S. N. Goenka explains Vipassana Below: